 Plus, if you consume the majority of your caffeine in the form of soda or sugar-sweetened coffee, the sudden reduction in sugar may make caffeine withdrawal-induced anxiety even worse.

-Caffeine increases levels of adrenaline, a hormone produced by the adrenal glands as part of the body’s normal reaction to stress (9).
+Caffeine increases levels of adrenaline (also known as epinephrine), a hormone produced by the adrenal glands as part of the body’s normal reaction to stress (10).

 This combination of reactions raises heart rate and blood pressure and stimulates the brain, causing increased alertness and improved focus.

 Phasing out caffeine can negatively impact concentration as your body struggles to become accustomed to functioning without it.

 Caffeine increases concentration by increasing levels of certain neurotransmitters and hormones.
 Quitting or cutting back can cause you to have difficulty focusing on specific tasks.

 Caffeine is well known for its ability to elevate mood.

 It’s ability to block adenosine not only increases alertness but also has been found to improve mood (